sheater/grouping-correlation-matrix/README.md

 Although real estate market is highly location specific and this visualisation is not spatial visualisation, the visualisation technique presented here will be definitelly utilized in the real estate market segmentation exploration, moreover, there is an expectation of some ad-hoc future improvements, maybe, even adding some spatial dimension representation.

+## 📟 Technologies used

+The whole visualisation is the web app (SPA), instantiated by `create-react-app`, written in TypeScript, using React for displaying controls and Three.js (`react-three-fiber`) to render geometry.
+We also employ some smaller libraries for sliders, spinners, ... (see `package.json`).

 ## 🧪 Local development/testing

+Ensure you have Node.js installed.

 To install dependencies: